GSM Foils Limited

 GSM Foils has successfully doubled its total capacity to 2,00,000 MT (or roughly 2,000 MT/month depending on gauge) in FY26.
 This was achieved through the commissioning of their new, state-of-the-art facility in the Ahmedabad pharma cluster.

 - Ahmedabad (Sanand) Plant: The growth engine.
-Placed directly inside India's largest pharma manufacturing hub.
+Placed directly inside India's largest pharma hub.
+Drastic freight savings for Gujarat-based clients.

 US FDA & EU GMP Horizon